IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 Telepresence communication is handled by the provided website from Double Robotics (länk?)
 , from there the robot can be controlled by the connected user.

-All code is currently hosted on the D3 robot itself but can be hosted on an external computer running Ubuntu 16.04(kolla detta)
+All code is currently hosted on the D3 robot itself but can be hosted on an external Linux machine.
 #### Widefind
 Widefind is a system which uses Ultra-wideband to send positional data.
 Ultra-wideband can do quick and wireless transfer of a lot of information over short distances.